chintu-bhanderi/WiseFood/WorkRemains.md

 when user book the table the give them ticket by download or store in profile..

 put Alert when book the table and order food...

+// design
+home page...
+about page...
+contact page...
+slot show.

+// counter side button.
+    - see date properly.

+//time permits then do.
+    past food-ordered data and table-booked data.